BingYang-20/SRP-DNN/README.md

 # SRP-DNN
 A python implementation of “**<a href="https://ieeexplore.ieee.org/document/9746624" target="_blank">SRP-DNN: Learning direct-path phase difference for multiple moving sound source localization</a>**”, IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2022.

++ **Background**
+  - Multiple moving sound source localization in real-world scenarios remains a challenging issue due to interaction between sources, time-varying trajectories, distorted spatial cues, etc.
+  - More and more works focus on localization in practical noisy and reverberant scenarios, but most of them either localize single moving source which avoids interaction between sources, or localize multiple static sources using long-time microphone signals.
++ **Goal**
+  - deals with the problem that sources are intermittently sounding and the position of moving sources is time-varying
+  - timely estimates the locations of competing sources for each required time
++ **Features**
+  - **Learning competing and time-varying direct-path inter-channel phase differences (or IPD sequence) for multiple moving sources**
+    - Avoids the assignment ambiguity and the problem of uncertain output-dimension encountered when simultaneously predicting multiple targets
+    - exhibits reliable peaks around the actual directions of sources by the constructed spatial spectrum even in the adverse noisy and reverberant scenario
+  - **Iterative source detection and localization**
+    - separates the merged peaks of spatial spectrum caused by the interaction between sources
+    - achieves superior performance for the azimuth and elevation estimation of multiple moving sound sources
+  - **Suited for localization with different topologies of microphone array**

 ## Datasets
 + **Source signals**: from <a href="http://www.openslr.org/12/" target="_blank">LibriSpeech database</a>
 + **Real-world multi-channel microphone signals**: from <a href="https://www.locata.lms.tf.fau.de/datasets/" target="_blank">LOCATA database</a>